 That Control Ward will hardly ever get spotted and it offers you valuable insight in the jungle pathing of your opponent.

-The most important Warding Totem are the ones in the enemy's raptors brush.
+The most important Stealth Ward are the ones in the enemy's raptors brush.

 Since invading the red brambleback is a main priority, this Control Ward will give you information about your opponent's presence, the second he enters his topside jungle.